 SmartMelter® sensors are safer to use than your mobile phone.
 Our sensors use the same radio waves that your phone uses, but with significantly less power (about one million times less).

 Because of its low-power operation, you can have confidence that our sensors will not interfere with other plant instruments.
-Even if your furnace uses electronic boosting, it will not interfere with our sensors.
+Even if your furnace uses electric boosting, it will not interfere with our sensors.
 Our sensors have been used on furnace walls while the boosting is on.
 However, you should never use our sensors on boosting blocks while the boosting is on for safety reasons.

 The Refractory Thickness Sensor (RTS) should be placed in direct contact with the AZS wall to work properly.
-As many critical wear areas already are, the wall should be regular air-cooled.
-The Furnace Tomography Sensor (FTS) should be placed directly on the insulation wall to detect the presence of glass infiltration and measure residual insulation thickness.
+The wall should be regular air-cooled as many critical wear areas already are.

 Our sensors also come with many attachments that allow for accessing in front of the cooling pipes, behind the buckstays, and other tight, hard to reach areas.

 Our sensors do not use temperature information to measure wall thickness because they are based on radar measurements, independent of the wall temperature.
 However, they do record wall temperature for temperature mapping.
 The accompanying XSight software allows for both thickness and temperature mapping of the entire furnace walls.

 SmartMelter® is accompanied by our powerful XSight Software.
 With XSight, you can visualize SmartMelter inspection data, furnace health and store all maintenance and furnace records in an electronic environment.